David Pastrnak Game Preview: Bruins vs. Red Wings

 Pastrnak Season Stats Insights

-- In 7 games this season, Pastrnak has averaged 18:14 on the ice, while putting up a plus-minus of +6.
+- In 10 games this season, Pastrnak has averaged 19:24 on the ice, while putting up a plus-minus rating of +9.

-- Pastrnak has scored a goal in five of seven games this season, netting multiple goals in one of them.
+- Pastrnak has scored a goal in a game six times this season over 10 games played, with multiple goals in two of those contests.

-- Pastrnak has a point in five of seven games this season, with multiple points in four of them.
+- Pastrnak has a point in seven games this season (out of 10), including multiple points five times.

-- Pastrnak has an assist in three of seven games this season, with multiple assists in one of them.
+- In five of 10 games this season, Pastrnak has had an assist, including one match with at least two.

-- The implied probability is 41.7% that Pastrnak hits the over on his points over/under based on the odds.
+- The implied probability that Pastrnak hits the over on his points prop total is 47.6%, based on the odds.

 Sign up for Underdog fantasy today.